stamen/media-harvesters/README.md

 Locally: `foreman run foursquare_update`

-Flickr harvesting
+Flickr Harvesting
 ===================
 *	Command-line node app queries Flickr API for bounding box of each park.
 To run locally: `foreman run flickr`
-*	Node app saves harvested photos to the table `flickr_photos`
+*	Node.js app saves harvested photos to the table `flickr_photos`
 *	Then `make flickrParkTable` uniquifies the table, and inserts the results into `park_flickr_photos`

-Instagram harvesting
+Instagram Harvesting
 =======================
 0. In late 2015 Instagram started requiring an `access_token` for API requests.
 If you don't have one, go sign up for an Instagram account and then [register the harvester](https://www.instagram.com/developer/clients/manage/).
 Registering your application should